chrisallenlane/md5-suppression-list-match/README.md

 This script has been can be run in one of two modes: either in-memory or on-disk.
-The in-memory mode is dramatically faster than the on-disk mode (which is the default), will cannot be used to process lists whose length approaches the limits of your systems RAM.
+The in-memory mode is dramatically faster than the on-disk mode (which is the default), but cannot be used to process lists whose length approaches the limits of your systems RAM.
 On-disk mode has no such limitation.